 The best massage tools include foam rollers, massage guns and massage balls which can be pressed against the affected area to smooth out any knots.
 For a more intense massage, there are several electronic massage tools on the market that are great for a professional back, neck and shoulder massage.

-Best massage tools to buy right now
+Best massage tools 2023 ranking

 A fully wireless device, the JetBoots' pumps are integrated into the bottom of the boots.
 Previous models, and even the Prime and PRO models, use a separate compression unit to pump air into the boots.